Design comparison

 Good job and keep going 😁😊😉

-Marked as helpful0@Jyoti-BhandariPosted about 2 months ago@MikDra1 Hey thanks.
+Marked as helpful0@Jyoti-BhandariPosted 2 months ago@MikDra1 Hey thanks.
 I will try these things to implement in my code.

 0